michellemx-lai/covid-contact-tracing-data-structure/README.md

 I was provided a (fictitious) dataset of information collected by a COVID-19 contact tracer, and I developed data structures that allow quick access to and manipulation of that data.

-Completed in the middle of the COVID-19 pandemic, this project gave me a sense of the power of coding to gather and display data, and help in understanding important worldwide events.
+Completed in the middle of the COVID-19 pandemic, this project gave me a sense of the power of object-oriented programming to gather and display data, and helped me in understanding important worldwide events.

 # The Code